slackapi/bolt-js/docs/_future/deploy_your_app.md

 $ heroku ps:scale web=1
 ```

-#### Using a public web address
+#### Settings for apps not using Socket Mode

-Apps using not using Socket Mode require that the **Request URL** is set to an address that can receive events and actions from Slack.
+Apps that use a  **Request URL** to receive events and actions from Slack should update this URL to match the web address of your new Heroku dyno.
+Apps that connect over Socket Mode can skip this step.

 For this, we will use the "Web URL" found from `heroku info` to update the **Request URL** on both the **Interactivity & Shortcuts** page and the **Event Subscriptions** page for [your Slack app](https://api.slack.com/apps).